shopware5/devdocs/source/designers-guide/getting-started/index.md

  │      └── shop-navigation.tpl
 ```

-Inside your **new shop-navigation.tpl** file, you will have to extend the bare theme's **default shop-navigation.tpl** file by adding the **{extends}** command.
-It allows you to keep the original elements inside the bare theme's file, but also add other elements and overwrite the existing ones.
+Inside your new `shop-navigation.tpl` file, you will have to extend the `Bare` theme's default `shop-navigation.tpl` file by adding a `extends` function call. this allows you to keep the original elements from the `Bare` theme's file, but also add other elements and overwrite existing ones.
-The file path of the extends command has to fit the directory structure of the bare theme.
+The file path of the `extends` function call has to match the directory structure of the `Bare` theme.

 ```
 {extends file="parent:frontend/index/shop-navigation.tpl"}
 ```

-If we wouldn't use the extends command, the whole shop-navigation.tpl file would be **overwritten** by our new empty file.
+Had we chosen not to use the `extends` function call, the content of the `shop-navigation.tpl` file from the inherited theme would be ignored when redering our theme, and our empty file would be used instead.

 ##Template blocks
-The bare theme's html structure is covered in smarty's **{block}** elements.
-These block elements group the storefront components into small isolated blocks that can be edited without having to touch the whole file.
-To add changes to the elements of the bare theme, you **can't** simply write code inside your file.
-To customize a block you have to call the correct shopware block name.
+The `Bare` theme's HTML structure is wrapped in Smarty's `block` elements.
+These block elements group the frontend components into small, isolated blocks that can be edited/overwritten individually.
+To add changes to the elements of the `Bare` theme, you __can't__ simply write code inside your file.
+To customize a block, you have to call the correct Shopware block name.

-You have 3 ways to interact with blocks and add your changes inside your new template file:
+There are 3 ways to interact with blocks and add your changes inside your new template file:

-+   append (adds content **after** the selected block)
++   `append` (adds content __after__ the selected block)
-+   prepend (adds content **before** the selected block)
++   `prepend` (adds content __before__ the selected block)
-+   overwrite (without calling append/prepend, **overwrites** the whole block)
++   `overwrite` (without calling append/prepend, __overwrites__ the whole block)

-In order to add a new button to your navigation, you would search for a fitting block and **append/prepend** a new element to it so it displays before or after the other buttons inside the shop navigation.
+In order to add a new button to your navigation menu, you would search for a fitting block and __append/prepend__ a new element to it, so it displays before or after the already existing buttons inside the shop navigation menu.

 ```
 {extends file="parent:frontend/index/shop-navigation.tpl"}